 Once in D&B’s system, search Equifax and Experian’s sites for the corporation.
 You can do this at https://www.creditsuite.com/reports/.
 If there is a record with them, check it for correctness and completeness.
 If there are no records with them, go to the next step in the process.
 By doing so, Experian and Equifax will have activity to report on.

 First you ought to build trade lines that report.
 This is also known as vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.
 And with an established business credit profile and score you can start obtaining revolving store and cash credit.

-These types of accounts have the tendency to be for the things bought all the time, like coffee, shipping boxes, outdoor work wear, ink and toner, and office furniture.
+These types of accounts have the tendency to be for the things bought all the time, like shipping boxes, ink and toner, and office furniture.

 But first off, what is trade credit?
 These trade lines are creditors who will give you starter credit when you have none now.
 Terms are typically Net 30, versus revolving.
 Hence if you get an approval for $1,000 in vendor credit and use all of it, you will need to pay that money back in a set term, such as within 30 days on a Net 30 account.

 Net 30 accounts must be paid in full within 30 days.
 60 accounts need to be paid in full within 60 days.
 In contrast to with revolving accounts, you have a set time when you have to pay back what you borrowed or the credit you made use of.